 Setting & Lifestyle

 White Mountain is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 White Mountain, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.